-State Representative Rick Hayes was re-elected to his second term in November 2020 and proudly represents the 51st District which includes the towns of Killingly, Putnam, and Thompson.
-For the 2021 and 2022 legislative session, Rep. Hayes will serve on the Appropriation, General Law, and Public Safety committees.
-Rick also returns to the Connecticut General Assembly Conservative Caucus in which he has been a member of since his Freshman term.
-Rep. Hayes was also named an Assistant Leader for his current term.
+State Representative Rick Hayes was re-elected to his third term in November 2022 and proudly represents the 51st District which includes the towns of Killingly, Putnam, and Thompson.
+For the 2023 and 2024 legislative session, Rep. Hayes will serve on the Children’s, Judiciary, and Public Safety committees.
+Rick also returns to the Connecticut General Assembly Conservative Caucus in which he has been a member of since his freshman term.
+Rep. Hayes continues as an Assistant House Republican Leader for his current term.

 Rep. Hayes has a 33-year career with the Putnam Police Department and served his last 12 years as Putnam Chief of Police.
 Rick has a long history of service to his community, currently sitting on the Putnam Board of Selectmen, was appointed to the charter revision committee, and served as a board member of the Putnam WPCA.
 He gave 10 years of service to the Putnam Fire Department, and 12 years of service to Putnam EMS.
 Rep. Hayes was elected President of the Connecticut Police Chiefs Association in 2015.- and served 10 years on their board of directors.
 He also served on the Board of Directors for Law Enforcement Council of Eastern Connecticut, Police Association of Connecticut, and New England Police Chief’s Association where he served as chairman of the community policing committee.
 He was also appointed to the Community Policing Committee of the International Association of police Chiefs.